Domain-Connect/DomainConnectApplyZone/README.md

 templates/<providerId>.<serviceId>

-There are two methods available on the object.
+There are several methods available on the object.

 ### Apply